voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.md

 <!-- markdownlint-enable line-length -->

-This page assumes general knowledge of FiftyoneTeams and how to use it.
+This page assumes general knowledge of Fiftyone Teams and how to use it.
 Please contact Voxel51 for more information regarding Fiftyone Teams.

 ## Table of Contents